 Peter A. Ragauss

 Peter A. Ragauss joined the BAFF Board of Directors in 2015.
-Mr. Ragauss is a member of the Board of Directors of Apache Corporation since December 2014.
-Mr. Ragauss retired from Baker Hughes in October 2014 after eight years as senior vice president and chief financial officer.
+He was appointed Honorary Consul of Latvia to Texas in December 2017.
+Mr. Ragauss is a member of the Board of Directors of Apache Corporation and The Williams Companies.
+Mr. Ragauss retired from Baker Hughes in November 2014 after eight years as senior vice president and chief financial officer.

 Richard C. Sheridan